kaltramuho/kaltramuho/README.md

 </div>

 <h2>👨🏻‍💻 About me</h2>
-- 👋 Hi, my name is Kaltra and full stack engineer.
+- My name is Kaltra and full stack engineer.
 <br>
 - Programming and technology are my passions.
 <br>